Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 1. I’ve been going for over ten years.
 Everything is consistent.
 They maintain the steam, and the staff is familiar.
 That’s the main plus.

 2. We booked a room for four on Sunday.
-They brought us dried-out birch branches; we had to soak them for a long time.
+The birch branches they brought were dried out, so we had to soak them for a long time.
 Not a big deal, but unpleasant.
 Next time I’ll ask for fresh ones right away.

 3. The renovations are clearly not recent.
 The walls in the main hall are peeling in several places.
 I understand this isn’t a premium place, but they could keep it in decent shape.